 Strategy 2: Start Anywhere

-You don't need to write linearly; if the introduction is stuck, jump to a clearer body section.
-Begin with the part you understand best, or the one you're most curious about, or responses to specific sources, or even what you'd tell a colleague about your project.
-Often, the introduction flows easier once you know what you're introducing.
+You do not need to write linearly.
+If the introduction is stuck, jump to a clearer body section.
+Often, the introduction flows easier once you know what you are introducing.

 Strategy 3: Set Minimal Goals

-Instead of aiming to write an entire chapter, commit to small, achievable targets like writing for 25 minutes using the Pomodoro technique, producing 300 words before lunch, adding two paragraphs to a section, or revising one page from yesterday.
+Instead of aiming to write an entire chapter, commit to small targets: 25 minutes using the Pomodoro technique, 300 words before lunch, or two paragraphs added to a section.
 These minimal goals build momentum and confidence.

 Strategy 4: Change Your Environment

-A simple change in setting can disrupt stuck patterns—try moving to a coffee shop or library, writing at a different time of day, switching to handwriting instead of typing, or using a different device or program.
+A simple change in setting can disrupt stuck patterns — try a coffee shop, write at a different time of day, switch to handwriting, or use a different device.

 Strategy 5: Talk Before Writing

-If writing feels impossible, start by talking: explain your argument to a friend or colleague, record yourself discussing ideas, use voice-to-text to capture thoughts, or write a letter explaining your project to someone.
+Explain your argument to a friend or colleague, record yourself discussing ideas, or use voice-to-text.
 Talking engages different cognitive processes and can unlock stuck thinking.

 Long-Term Strategies for Sustained Productivity